Purpose and context

 This style guide aims to:

-- instruct applicants how to incorporate styling information when importing FHIR ePI files into the PLM portal
+Instruct applicants on how to incorporate styling information when importing FHIR ePI files into the PLM portal

-- instruct applicants how to incorporate styling information when creating ePI using the editor at the PLM portal
+Instruct applicants on how to incorporate styling information when creating ePI using the editor at the PLM portal

-- outline how and when QRD styles, as outlined it the QRD templates and QRD convention, are applied at the PLM portal
+Outline how and when QRD styles, as outlined in the QRD templates and QRD convention, are applied at the PLM portal

-- inform consumers of ePI data about what style information to expect in data accessed from the application programming interface of the EMA-HMA-EC FHIR repository
+inform consumers of ePI data about what style of information to expect in data accessed from the application programming interface of the EMA-HMA-EC FHIR repository

 In the editor, the applicant should (re)apply the following styling to the section content: